scottlamb/moonfire-nvr/guide/troubleshooting.md

 *   `main`: during `moonfire-nvr run`, the main thread does initial setup then just waits for the other threads.
 In other subcommands, it does everything.
-*   `s-CAMERA-TYPE` (one per stream, where `TYPE` is `main` or `sub`): these threads write video data to disk.
-When using `--rtsp-library=ffmpeg`, they also read the video data from the cameras via RTSP.
+*   `s-CAMERA-TYPE` (one per stream, where `TYPE` is `main` or `sub`): these threads receive video from the cameras (via RTSP) and write it to disk.
 *   `sync-PATH` (one per sample file directory): These threads call `fsync` to
 *   commit sample files to disk, delete old sample files, and flush the database.